hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 ```

 In the current release, only critical resources are supported.
 New resources will be added moving forward.
 This is just the beginning.
 In the future, there are many use cases to cover.

+In this blog, I gave you a preview of the Ansible playbooks for HPE GreenLake Data Services Cloud Console.
+This SDK is a Beta version with lots of rooms for improvement.
+I would urge you to try out the features and keep us engaged with your feedback so that we come out with a better version for the GA.
+Also, look out for other posts in the HPE Developer blog that are related to Data Services Cloud Console.